 Medical payments: Typically an optional coverage, this goes toward paying for health costs associated with those in your vehicle during an accident.

 Additional Erie Insurance coverage options

 If your insurance needs exceed the standard coverages above, you may be interested in adding on one or more optional coverages offered by Erie.
 Custom coverage options are listed below.

 This accident forgiveness endorsement will waive the surcharges in your first at-fault accident if you've been an Erie customer for three or more years.

 New and used car replacement

 If your new car is totaled in a collision and is less than two years old, Erie will pay to replace it with the newest comparable model after your deductible kicks in.
-If you've had your car for over two years and it gets totaled, Erie will pay to replace it with a comparable model that's two years newer.
+If you've had your car for over two years and it gets totaled, Erie will replace it with a comparable model that's two years newer.
 This coverage is known as new car replacement.